Ranking the 5 Greatest Moments in WWE Extreme Rules PPV History

 In its thrilling Tornado tag team matchup, The Shield emerged victorious and walked away with the titles in tow, further cementing its legacy as one of the most dominant factions of all time.

 3. Christian Captures the World Heavyweight Championship (2011)

 Edge's retirement from the ring in 2011 was bittersweet.
 On one hand, one of the greatest wrestlers to ever grace the squared circle was being forced to hang up his boots, but on the bright side, it meant a slew of stars could rise up and take his relinquished World Heavyweight Championship.

-The title match at Extreme Rules 2011 was originally supposed to see Edge defend against Alberto Del Rio in a Ladder match.
-When Edge was deemed unable to compete, he was replaced by friend Christian, who of course had plenty of experience with the stipulation.
+The title match at Extreme Rules 2011 was originally supposed to see Edge defend against Alberto Del Rio in a ladder match.
+When Edge was deemed unable to compete, he was replaced by friend Christian, who had plenty of experience with the stipulation.

 With a little help from Edge, Christian was able to pull down the title belt to an outstanding ovation.
 Almost instantly, tears started streaming down the faces of the former WWE tag team champions as they embraced each other.
 It was an emotional moment for fans and competitors alike.

 2. CM Punk Crashes Jeff Hardy's Championship Celebration (2009)

 WWE has delivered some stellar Extreme Rules events over the last decade, but the inaugural installment will forever be tough to top for how many great matches and moments came out of it.

 On a night that saw several surprises and multiple title changes, the best had yet to happen until the main event, which featured Jeff Hardy vs. Edge for the World Heavyweight Championship.
 Since both men had history in ladder matches, it was a true toss-up over who was going to emerge victorious in their latest encounter.